HanWelmer/Z80Compiler/syntax.md

 - EnumConstant          no Modifiers, no ClassBody?
 - ClassBodyDeclaration  no Initializer, no ClassDeclaration, no EnumDeclaration, no ConstructorDeclaration, no ";".
 - ArrayInitializer      no ( "," )?.
+- FieldDeclaration      static final is treated as compile time constant.
+- FieldDeclaration      VariableDeclarator in a static final field must be a compile time resolvable constant expression.
 - MethodDeclaration     no const in ResultType.
 - MethodDeclaration     no TypeParameters, no "throws".
 - MethodDeclarator      no [].